In

 BIFs by organisms that directly oxidize Fe(II) as an energy source.
 He argues

-both are likely to have existed in Precambrian oceans.
-Interestingly, it is estimated
+that both are likely to have existed in Precambrian oceans.
+Interestingly, it

 that the amount of oxygen lock-up in earth's BIFs is some 10 times the amount